Buries nuts such as acorns in the ground to "cache" food.

 | Distribution | Honshu, Shikoku, Kyushu |

-Their natural enemies are foxes and birds of prey, but in recent years their numbers have been declining due to the declining forests in which they live.
-It is believed to have become extinct in the Chugoku and Kyushu regions.
+Foxes and birds of prey are their natural enemies, but in recent years, their population has declined due to the loss of forest habitats.
+They are believed to have gone extinct in the Chugoku and Kyushu regions.

-A popular wild bird with a cute face......
+A typical Japanese seagull with a cat-like cry.......
 Read more